Last Updated on March 13, 2021 by Dave Farquhar

 But I’ve also seen destroyed vinyl tile.
 Maybe the person who put it down didn’t put it down right.
 Maybe someone abused it too much.
 It’s not indestructible.
 But it can hold up pretty well.

 Professionals start in the middle of the room, lay down a chalk line, and then lay the tile along that line and work toward the corners.
 This gives you good, even courses and helps you avoid really thin strips along one or more edges of your room.
+Don’t leave an expansion gap.
+If it makes it easier, here’s how to make cut lines on the front.

 What if you find asbestos tile?
 Clean it really well, put some leveling compound in any holes you find, and lay the new tile on top of it.
 Removing the asbestos tile isn’t worth the health risk.
 But if you leave it alone, it won’t hurt you.

 For any number of reasons, it’s possible you may end up with gaps.
 I have a trick for dealing with gaps too.
+If you get extra glue between tiles, here’s how to clean that up.

 Ideally, you want to let the floor set up overnight before you subject it to heavy traffic.
 I also like to put an acrylic finish over it.
 It helps make the vinyl more water resistant and makes it easier to clean.
 Both of these things help it to last longer.